JulienBez/MemoireMaster/readme.md

+# IMPORTANT
-IMPORTANT : this repository exists only to host the work I did for my first year master memoire.
+This repository exists only to host the work I did for my first year master memoire.
 Please refer to the following files if you want to use the work presented here :

 - https://github.com/nyu-mll/crows-pairs (original CrowsPairs work)
 - https://gitlab.inria.fr/french-crows-pairs/acl-2022-paper-data-and-code (french CrowsPairs work)